 Instructions

-- At 24 minutes, open the door slowly and peek in.
-Are they nice and puffed up?
-A beautiful golden brown color?
-Pull the rack out and take a skewer (or another similar poking object) and quickly poke each one to release steam.
+- If at 20 minutes, the puddings are puffed up and a beautiful golden brown color take a skewer (or another similar poking object) and quickly poke each one to release steam.
+Put back into the oven and bake for another 2-3 minutes.

 heather wesley